Planning a trip to Napa Valley? I'll help you find the top wineries, where to stay, when to visit, and the best restaurants in Napa Valley!

 Napa Valley Towns

-Napa Valley consists of 4 small towns.
+Napa Valley consists of four small towns.
 From the southernmost town and heading north we have:

 Downtown Napa: Set along the Napa River this town has the most urban feel and hosts an array of bed and breakfasts, upscale dining, boutique shops, and is home to the Oxbow Public Market.
 Downtown Napa is where I have the most success in scoring a fairly decent hotel/BnB deal and therefore where I usually stay.

 Yountville: Just north of Napa is the chic town of Yountville.
-This is the most picturesque of the 4 and has a distinctly European feel.
+This is the most picturesque of the four and has a distinctly European feel.
 Holding the unofficial title of “culinary capital of the Napa Valley” you will find many of the big-name restaurants here including The French Laundry, Bouchon, and Bottega.
+This one of the best areas to stay for a Napa Valley romantic getaway.

 St. Helena: This town has a more rustic and authentic feel and offers some great boutique shopping opportunities on Main Street.
 Many well-known restaurants and cafés can be found in St. Helena including The Model Bakery, Gott’s Roadside, Archetype, Farmstead, and Meadowood.